 10.35 Betting Offices

 The Licensing Authority will look closely at applications to re-site betting offices in the same locality or to extend premises in order to enhance the quality of facilities offered to the public who may wish to use them.
 The Authority will look at those applications sympathetically where there are no concerns that the Licensing objectives will be adversely affected.
+The Authority will also take any complaints relating to the use of Fixed Odds Betting Machines (FOBTs) within Betting Shops extremely seriously and will expect operators to be fully compliant with Social Responsibility Codes 3.5, 3.7.1, 3.7.2 and Ordinary Code Provision 3.5.2

 10.36 The Licensing Authority recognises that certain bookmakers have a number of premises within its area.
 In order to ensure compliance issues are recognised and resolved at the earliest stage, operators are requested to give the Authority a named single point of contact, who should be a senior individual, and whom the Authority will contact first should any compliance queries or issues arise.